sportiduino/sportiduino/docs/en/BaseStation.md

 Fully charged batteries last for 45 days of continuous operation.

 To reduce consumption while waiting for the competition, the Sleep mode is implemented.
-Consumption is about 15 mkA.
+Consumption is about 15 µA.
 Fully charged batteries last for 5 years.
 To achieve this, on the RFID board the LED and pull-up resistors must be accurately removed (see [Base Station Assembly](BaseStationAssembly.md)).